-The Ndebele or Matabele, are Bantu from southern Africa.
-We must differentiate those of Zimbabwe, those Rhodesia and those of the Transvaal; They have assimilated many foreigners, sothos and shonas.
+The Ndebeles or Matabeles, are Bantu from southern Africa.
+We must differentiate those of Zimbabwe, those of Rhodesia and those of the Transvaal; They have assimilated many foreigners, sothos and shonas.
 They are farmers and breeders, and sedentary.
 They are distributed in dispersed concessions (kraals) corresponding to the polygynic family, although the aristocracy once inhabited fortified villages.
 They are patrilineal and patrilocal, and the important matrimonial compensation is made in cattle.
 The Ndebele are constituted in stratified state, influenced by the Zulu model, including slaves, characterized by its territorial expansion and by age classes organized into regiments.
 They are known for their art, for example their painted houses, which are a way of culturally resisting the Boers.